 When purchasing ICT products or services, you may request a specific CSA certificate or you may state that you will favour CSA certification if this is available.

 Most manufacturers and service providers will actively advertise their certifications since they represent added value in the marketplace.
-Of course, you can also check with the provider or other business partners if a product or service comes with an EU certification.
+Of course, you can also check with the provider or other business partners if a product or service comes with an CSA certification.

 It is important to know which certification scheme and which security level is necessary for your security assurance needs.